dreamgrove/dreamgrove/content/guardian/defensive-trinkets.md

 - {{< item 163936 "'Bygone Bee' Almanac" >}} (BoE)
 {{< /expandable >}}

+There are a couple of trinkets from world quests which can be reasonably competitive for survivability, but can't reliably be obtained at a competitive item level.
+Consider using them if you get them.

 **{{< item 159128 "Darkmoon Deck: Blockades" >}} has been buffed.** It's now quite good for a trinket of its item level.
 The heal &emdash; while small &emdash; is a nice bonus, but the primary benefit is the Stamina, which grants an average of 328 (min 72, max 583).